Why Have an Itinerary for Skopelos Island anyway?

 You will have about a 15-minute descent back to where you left your car to decide about your next steps.

-Whichever way you decide to go to, it will be the perfect ending to a rejuvenating hike to the tombs of Sendoukia.
+Whichever way you decide to follow, it will be the perfect ending to a rejuvenating hike to the tombs of Sendoukia.

 Day 6 - Exploring the south-west corners of Skopelos Island